 (ii) SQ is the source emissions increase of NOx or VOC in tons per year above the netting basis;

-(iii) SD is the source distance in kilometers to the nonattainment or maintenance area.
-SD is zero for sources located within the nonattainment or maintenance area.
+(iii) SD is the source distance in kilometers to the nonattainment, reattainment, or maintenance area.
+SD is zero for sources located within the nonattainment, reattainment, or maintenance area.

 (iv) PO is the provided offset from a contributing source and must be equal to or greater than zero;